 The first step of handling the software is to select the COM port that was assigned to the gateway.
 The program offers choices by scanning the PC for available COM ports.
 After selecting the right COM port and clicking the Start command button, you will see the heartbeat messages appearing on the screen.
 The gateway sends the heartbeat message every one second.

 Clicking on the Request Status will provide a feedback such as REPSTATUS - Listen-Only Mode, indicating that the gateway will only receive SAE J1939 PGNs and display them.
 However, be aware that you will need to set a PGN filter for data to be displayed.
 That PGN filter is hard-coded as 65280, but can be modified to any other PGN.

 Use the Add Filter command button to add the filter and Delete Filter to remove it.

 In order to transmit data into an SAE J1939 network, you will need to claim a node address.
 This is accomplished by clicking Claim Address.
 Please be aware that you will need at least one other network node to establish communication, otherwise the address claim will fail.

 After the node address has been claimed successfully, you will be able to transmit data into the network.
 Yet again, all parameters such as desired node address and the transmitted data are hard-coded into the program but can be easily modified.
 After all, the code is designed to demonstrate the communication between the gateway and the PC.

 C# Source Code

 I will not engage into a detailed description of the source code, since this would require some tremendous efforts and time.
-Every programmer will some basic C# experience will be able to recognize the important parts and I have tried to keep the program as simple as possible.
+Every programmer with some basic C# experience will be able to recognize the important parts and I have tried to keep the program as simple as possible.
 The code explains the most important commands to the gateway and how to receive feedback and data.